You’ve got your invitation, you’ve got your tuxedo, but have you got your tuxedo shirt? Wearing a tuxedo is about the details of all its components.

 Your tuxedo shirt may seem like a piece that won’t be noticed much, but you would be surprised.
 In fact, it is one of the essential pieces you will wear with your ensemble.

-A good-looking shirt will tie your entire outfit together; it is the foundation to an elegant look.
+A good-looking shirt will tie your entire outfit together; it is the foundation of an elegant look.
 Get the details wrong, and your shirt will stick out like a sore thumb.

 The Basics: What is a Tuxedo Shirt?